 PROFILE: Founded in 1912 by inventor Frederick Gardner Cottrell, the Research Corporation for Scientific Advancement is an independent, privately endowed foundation that supports physical science research and boasts a number of initiatives that emphasize edgy research, science education, support for early career scientists, and attracting and retaining more young scientists.
 The foundation seeks to “Advance early stage, high-potential, basic scientific research.”
 It supports science education through several programs.

-For CSA Scholars who have earned tenure within 5-10 years after receiving their award, there is the highly prized FRED Award (Frontiers in Research Excellence and Discovery).
+For CSA Scholars who earn tenure within 5-10 years after receiving their award, there is the highly prized FRED Award (Frontiers in Research Excellence and Discovery).
 FRED Awardees in the “early stages” of a major research project are given $250,000 in support for conducting potentially transformative, “exceptional high risk/high reward research.”

 Then there is the Science Philanthropy Alliance.
 RCSA joined with heavy hitters like the Howard Hughes Medical Institute, the Kavli Foundation, Gordon and Betty Moore Foundation, Alfred P. Sloan Foundation and the Simons Foundation to found the SPA with the goal of “increasing private investment in fundamental research by an additional $1 billion annually within five years,” especially with an eye towards supporting young scientists to “take the risks appropriate to discovering nature’s deepest secrets.”

 On a smaller scale, RCSA “supports several significant awards through national organizations that share [its] commitment to supporting science.”
 The foundation and the American Chemical Society fund a $10,000 grant split evenly between the awardee and his/her institution to recognize a chemistry professor whose research has received wide acclaim and directly benefited undergraduate students in their own work.
 A similar award is offered in conjunction with the American Physical Society.